 The Holloway Prison site is one of enormous significance for our borough and it’s vital that it fulfils its potential, as a once-in-a-generation opportunity to deliver as many genuinely affordable homes as possible.

-In September, local councillors joined a socially-distanced placard parade with campaigners, calling on Peabody to honour their commitment and commit to as many homes for Council Rent as possible.
-On Tuesday 24th November, the Mayor of London announced that he had worked with the housing association to guarantee 42% of the homes built on the site will be for Council Rent.
+In September, local councillors joined a socially-distanced placard parade with campaigners, calling on Peabody to honour their commitment and commit to as many homes for Social Rent as possible.
+On Tuesday 24th November, the Mayor of London announced that he had worked with the housing association to guarantee 42% of the homes built on the site will be for Social Rent.

 Nearly, 1,000 homes will be built on the site, 60% of those genuinely affordable, as well as public green space and a Women’s Building that recognises the legacy of the site and provides specialist support to vulnerable women.

 Islington Council’s Executive Member for Housing and Development, Cllr Diarmaid Ward, said: